Temasar1/Hydra-Asteria/README.md

-# Asteria
+# Hydra-Asteria

-A Cardano bot challenge to showcase the capabilities of the eUTxO model.
+A Cardano bot challenge to showcase the capabilities of eUTXO capabilities with Hydra built with Mesh hydra tools.

 ## Mechanics